TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 const [isLoading, loadedClient] = useClient(clientId)
 ```

-It seems that here we follow the useState pattern, which returns an array of a value and a function to update this value, and then we destructure the array and get everything by index, giving any names we want, that’s cool.
+It seems that here we follow the pattern of useState, which returns an array of a value and a function to update this value, and then we destructure the array and get its items by index, giving them whatever names we want, that’s cool.

 **Why was it supposed to do this for useState?**